otaviojava/jcassandra-book/04-cql.md

 ### BATCH

-`BATCH` allows multiple change operations (INSERT, UPDATE and DELETE).
+`BATCH` allows multiple change operations (INSERT, UPDATE, and DELETE).
 The operations within a `BATCH` aim to perform several operations in an atomic way, that is, the operation happens or not.

 It's important make sure that: